flight505/ClaudeCommands/workflows/specify-feature.md

 # Specify Feature

 Create a comprehensive, implementation-ready feature specification using the Specify framework.
-The output becomes the starting point for `/feature-plan`, TDD workflows, and delivery teams.
+The output becomes the starting point for the feature-plan workflow, TDD workflows, and delivery teams.

 ## Usage